dfelinto/blender-manual/constraints/relationship/rigid_body_joint.rst

 The joint point and axes are defined and fixed relative to the owner.
-The target moves as if it were stuck to the center point of a stick, the other end of the stick rotating around the joint/pivot point…
+The target moves as if it were stuck to the center point of a stick, the other end of the stick rotating around the joint/pivot point...

 This constraint is of no use in most "standard" static or animated projects.
 However, you can use its results outside of the BGE, through the :menuselection:`Game --> Record Animation` menu entry